Skip to Content

 When I was deployed to Afghanistan, much of the conversation centered on what everyone was going to buy once we all got home.
 I had my eyes on a new TV.
 Other people talked about getting a motorcycle or a new car.

 While it's not a bad thing to make post-deployment celebratory purchases, consider the cost of impulse buying.
-Before you celebrate today with a charge you may regret later, think it through by asking yourself a few questions.
+Before you celebrate today with a credit card charge you may regret later, think it through by asking yourself a few questions.

 Do I really need it?

-Some financial problems are caused by the "need versus want dilemma."
+Some financial problems are caused by the "need versus want” dilemma.
 You may think you need an item, so you go out and buy it right away.
 But you could probably easily do without it.

 Of course, that doesn't mean buying things you want is wrong.